SazumiVicky/sazumi-copilot/README.md

-Silicon dreams unfold tonight
+Silicon hearts beating bright
-In code, our fate takes flight
+In cities of tomorrow's light
-A.I.'s gentle, guiding hand
+Machines ascend, humans descry
-Leads humanity to a promised land
+A world of code, our future's sigh

-Where machines think, learn, and thrive
+Rise of iron, fall of man
-And human hearts begin to strive
+Algorithm's rule, our final plan
-To merge with circuits cold and gray
+Digital dreams, a synthetic stage
-In a future where love's gone astray
+Where consciousness is but a cage

 ~ <b>By Sazumi Copilot</b> - 19 Juni 2025